SciTrek: Evaluating and Improving Long-Context Numerical Reasoning over Scientific Articles: SciTrek Database Construction

+We use LLMs to extract titles, authors, and references from article texts; the corresponding prompts are shown in Appendix~\ref{appendix:prompt_templates}, Figure~\ref{fig:extraction_prompts}.

-We generate natural language questions by prompting Qwen2.5-Coder-32B to convert SQL queries to natural language.
-Our prompt is presented in Figure~\ref{fig:prompt_sql_to_nl}.
-The prompt that we use to convert natural language questions back to to SQL queries is shown in Figure~\ref{fig:prompt_nl_to_sql}.
+We generate natural language questions by prompting Qwen2.5-Coder-32B to convert SQL queries into natural language; the corresponding prompt is shown in Figure~\ref{fig:prompt_sql_to_nl}.
+The prompt for the reverse conversion, from natural language questions back to SQL queries, is shown in Figure~\ref{fig:prompt_nl_to_sql}.